Vertical curves and vertical fibers in the Heisenberg group: Geometry and topology of vertical curves

 \section{Geometry and topology of vertical curves}

-In this section, we prove some properties of vertical curves, including Proposition~\ref{prop:Properties}.Unlike intrinsic Lipschitz graphs, vertical curves cannot be naturally viewed as graphs over a subgroup of $\HH$.
-Indeed, if $\gamma\from I\to \HH$ is a vertical map, there need not be a $p$ such that $p\cdot\gamma(t)$ has nondecreasing $z$--coordinate.
+In this section, we prove some properties of vertical curves, including Proposition~\ref{prop:Properties}.
+Unlike intrinsic Lipschitz graphs, vertical curves cannot be naturally viewed as graphs over a subgroup of $\HH$.
+Indeed, if $\gamma\from I\to \HH$ is a vertical map, there need not be a $p$ such that $p\cdot\gamma(t)$ has nondecreasing $z$--coordinate.\footnote{Figure~\ref{fig:Hausdim2} shows one such curve.
+The key point is that if $\lambda(t)$ is a helix with large slope centered on the $z$--axis, then $\lambda(t)$ is a vertical curve, but $p\cdot \lambda(t)$ only has monotone $z$--coordinate when $p$ is near the $z$--axis.
+If $\gamma$ contains segments of two such helices, spaced far apart, then there is no $p$ such that $p\cdot \gamma(t)$ has monotone $z$--coordinate.}

 Nonetheless, we will show that connected vertical curves are homeomorphic to intervals and that the homeomorphism can be taken to be bi-H\"older on compact sets.

 We will need the following relation on $\HH$.
 For $p,q\in \HH$,